youngkyunJang/SPQ/README.md

 - tqdm=4.62.2

 ### 2. Preparation.
-- We utilize CIFAR-10 provide by torchvision in this work.
+- We utilize CIFAR-10 provided by torchvision in this work.
-- We also provide trained model, extract it to the `/path/to/SPQ-master`.
+- We distribute trained model, extract it to the `/path/to/SPQ-master`.